-Wondering how exactly compression garments are so much better than other fabrics at keep you warm while still allowing you to perform at a high level?
+Wondering how exactly compression garments are so much better than other fabrics at keeping you warm while still allowing you to perform at a high level?

 The key here is body temperature regulation.
 Compression garments create a breathable shell that helps to trap body heat without overheating.
 Without the breathability that compression allows, you might be surprised at how quickly your body can overheat during activity—even in cold conditions!